 A customised placement in departments of your choosing | Comprehensive pre-trip preparation | Private, catered accommodation | 24/7 in-country support

-Nursing internship durations are from one week upward.
+Nursing placement durations are from one week upward.
 Programs run 365 days a year and arrivals are every Sunday.

 To see exactly how our service works, click here.

 You can go on a nursing placement abroad if: